mre/endler.dev/content/2024/follow-the-hackers/index.md

 They've got nothing to sell you.
 They're too busy building cool stuff!

-Another factor hackers care about is "who owns the platform"?
+A question hackers care about is "who owns the platform"?
 If it's companies, they always have an agenda.
 Invest a ton of time and effort, and they might just lock you out and profit from your work.
 Hackers don't like that.